Spin-selective coherent light scattering from ion crystals

-Here, we demonstrate coherent scattering of light from an array of ions, each of them acting as a single photon emitter (SPE).
-We are measuring the intensity $I(z)$ in the far field, described by the photon correlation function $g^{(1)}(z,z)$.
-Our method is able to reveal spin-textures, using the benefits of Fourier optics, which is known for resolving spatial frequencies.
-We determine the latter from the patterns, and in this way find the distances between the SPEs with equal spin state.
-Note, that our method realizes an in-situ detection \cite{hung2011extracting,putra2014optimally}, which we implement in a background-free fashion.
-The contrast of the interference pattern uncovers the degree of coherence and the indistinguishability of the photons emitted in the array of SPEs, which might be difficult to identify otherwise \cite{eichmann1993young,wolf2016visibility,cerchiari2021motion,obvsil2019multipath}.
+Here, we demonstrate coherent scattering of light from an array of ions \cite{eichmann1993young,wolf2016visibility,cerchiari2021motion,obvsil2019multipath}, each of them acting spin-selectively as a single photon emitter (SPE).
+By measuring the intensity distribution $I(\textbf{\textit{r}})$ in the far field we are able to reveal the spin texture of the ion crystal using the benefits of Fourier optics.
+Investigating such interference patterns may offer advantages over conventional spatially resolved fluorescence detection, as this enables efficient far-field recording of a specific Fourier frequency without requiring knowledge of the individual spin orientations.
+Moreover, we realize the in-situ detection \cite{hung2011extracting,putra2014optimally} in a background-free fashion, where the interference pattern is not perturbed by the exciting laser light.

-In this letter, first we describe the experimental setup of the ion trap, the laser interactions to excite $^{40}$Ca$^+$ ion crystals and the detection of photons.
-We then outline the scheme for obtaining spin-dependent scattering and describe the data analysis to reveal both, the SPE-array configuration and its spin order.
-Finally, we are initializing the crystal with specific spin orders, and record the real-time evolution of the multi-spin interference pattern.
+We start with a short explanation of the interaction of the ion crystal with light and the emergence of an interference pattern $I(\textbf{\textit{r}})$, followed by the description of the experimental setup, including the scheme for obtaining spin-dependent scattering by the trapped $^{40}$Ca$^+$ ions.
+We then analyze the fringe pattern —focusing on its contrast and the width and amplitude of its central maxima — to determine both, the SPE-array configuration and its spin order.
+Finally, we initialize the crystal with specific spin orientations and record their real-time evolution by observing the dynamics of the resulting interference patterns.

+{\it Interaction of the ion crystal with light - }~ We describe the ion crystal by an effective model treating the atoms as localized photon sources that emit partially coherent light in a spin-selective manner.
+The intensity distribution $I(r)$ of an array of $N$ point-like particles is obtained by summing up their fields and taking the modulus square

+Hereby, the term with prefactor $c_1$ denotes the properly normalized coherent part of the scattered light, whereas the prefactor $c_2$ represents the incoherently scattered contribution.
+In the far-field, only the coherently scattered fields contribute to the grating-like fringe pattern, where the latter, displaying a contrast of $c_1/(c_1+c_2)$, encodes the spatial frequencies of the ion chain with particular spin orientation.